brandstifter/brandstifter.io/content/posts/metric-steiner-tree/metric-steiner-tree.md

 ![](img/mst.pdf)

-Ensure an Hamiltonian cycle in the graph by double each edge.
+To ensure an even degree of all vertices, we double each edge.
+A graph with even degree have an eulerian cycle.
+The cost of an eulerian cycle equals $2 \cdot OPT$ by edge double.

 ![](img/double-the-edges.pdf)

 Construct a hamiltonian cycle by short cutting steiner vertices previously visited.
-Get an hamiltonian path by removing one ??? the edges.
+To get a hamiltonian path remove one edge of the cycle.

 ![](img/mst-st.pdf)

 We have found an MST on the terminal vertices.

-Each vertex has even degree.
-In general eulerian cycles exists $\Longleftrightarrow$ each vertex has even degree.
-Therefore an eulearian cycle exists.

-Eulerian cycle: Total cost equals $2 \cdot OPT$ by edge double.
 A hamiltonian path does not increase the cost, because of the triangle inequality and removing edges.
 The resulting MST on the terminal vertices cost $\leq 2 \cdot OPT$ and the bound is tight.